The Unwanteds: Book 1: The Unwanteds

-Every year in Quill there is a tradition of sorting thirteen year olds into three categories: Wanted, Necessary and Unwanted.
-The strong, intelligent Wanteds go to university, Necessaries go to work in the fields, and the worthless, artistic Unwanteds are sent to their graves, by being thrown into the lake of boiling oil.
+In Quill, an annual tradition categorizes thirteen-year-olds into three groups: Wanted, Necessary, and Unwanted.
+Those designated as Wanted attend university, Necessaries work in agriculture, and Unwanteds, identified by artistic inclination, are executed via a lake of boiling oil.

-Thirteen-year-old Alex tries his hardest to be stoic when his fate is announced as Unwanted, even while leaving behind his twin, Aaron, a Wanted.
-Upon arrival at the destination where they expected to be eliminated, the Unwanteds discovers a stunning secret—behind the mirage of the "death farm" there is instead a place called Artimè.
+Upon arrival at the destination where they expected to be eliminated, the Unwanteds discover a stunning secret—behind the mirage of the "death farm" there is instead a place called Artimé.

-In Artimè, each child is taught to cultivate their creative abilities and learn how to use them magically, weaving spells through paintbrushes and musical instruments.
-Everything Alex has ever known changes before his eyes, and it's a wondrous transformation.
+In Artimé, each child is taught to cultivate their creative abilities and learn how to use them magically, weaving spells through paintbrushes and musical instruments.
+Everything Alex has ever known changes before his eyes.

-But it's a rare, unique occurrence for twins to be separated between Wanted and Unwanted, and as Alex and Aaron's bond stretches across their separation, a threat arises for the survival of Artimè that will put Quill against Artimé in a giant, magical battle.
+"In a rare departure from tradition, twins Alex and Aaron are separated during the Purge, assigned to the opposing factions of Artimé and Quill.
+Despite their isolation, a persistent bond remains between them.
+This connection eventually precipitates a conflict that threatens the existence of Artimé, culminating in a large-scale magical confrontation between the two societies."

 Book 2: Island of Silence

 Aaron Stowe has been kicked out of the University of Quill but is still power-hungry.
-Gathering a group of sympathizers named The Restorers, he plots his rise to power and the demise of Artimè.
+Gathering a group of sympathizers named the Restorers, he plots his rise to power and the demise of Artimé.

 Meanwhile, two silent, orange-eyed children, named Sky and Crow, have arrived on a raft.
-While Artimè seems to continue along normally, Eva Fathom, a supposed Restorer, is spying on Quill and passing along information to Sean Ranger, an unwanted teenager.
-Plus, Mr. Today starts to teach Alex how to be a head mage, and devises a plan to trick Aaron.
+While Artimé seems to continue along normally, Eva Fathom, a supposed Restorer, is spying on Quill and passing along information to Sean Ranger, an Unwanted teenager.
+Mr. Today starts to teach Alex how to be a head mage, and devises a plan to trick Aaron.
 However, the plan backfires.
-Aaron confronts Mr. Today, and kills him using five heart-attack spells that Alex invented, thus depriving Artimè of its magic and leaving all magical components useless.
+Aaron confronts Mr. Today, and kills him using five heart-attack spells that Alex invented, thus depriving Artimé of its magic and leaving all magical components useless.
 Meanwhile, Alex and Simber, one of Mr. Today's statues, go out on a search for three of Alex's missing friends, Meghan Ranger, Samheed Burkesh, and Lani Haluki.
 They rescue Meghan and discover that Samheed and Lani have been captured by a neighboring, silent island, called Warbler.
 On the way back, Simber freezes due to Mr. Today's death and crashes into the sea.
 Alex and Meghan barely avoid death.
-At the same time, the Restorers attack Artimè, causing mass hysteria.
+At the same time, the Restorers attack Artimé, causing mass hysteria.